 The problem with is that these occur (more or less) randomly and comparatively rarely, meaning that they they are at a rather low frequency and can get through the loop filter, causing extra jitter on the locked frequency - the 16.777216 MHz oscillator in this case.
 The "fix" for this is to slightly bias the output of the phase comparator toward V+ or ground with a high-value resistor (100k-4.7 Meg, depending on the application) which will "pull" the output constantly toward one rail, forcing the loop to be corrected constantly meaning that instead of the occasional, narrow pulse, there will always be a string of pulses at a "high-ish" frequency that can be removed by the loop filter.
 With the rather low "loop gain" of this VXCO configuration, "jitter" caused by the multiplication synthesis and divisions really doesn't show up in the 224 Hz crystal oscillator being locked.

-Even though the 4046 CMOS with its built-in oscillator and phase/frequency detector is a bit "jittery", remember that this is being applied with a slow loop filter to a VCXO circuit with very low overall loop gain so this jitter pretty much averages out.
+Even though the 4046 CMOS with its built-in oscillator and phase/frequency detector is a bit "jittery", remember that this is being applied with a slow loop filter to a VCXO circuit with very low overall loop gain so this jitter averages out nicely.

 (If our 134-ish MHz clock were produced using an SI5351A synthesizer, the PLL corrections in this scheme would be applied to its clock, which typically operates at around 27 MHz.)